netscaler/netscaler-k8s-ingress-controller/docs/crds/waf.md

 # Configure web application firewall policies with the Citrix ingress controller

 Citrix provides a Custom Resource Definition (CRD) called the WAF CRD for Kubernetes.
-You can use the WAF CRD to configure the web application firewall policies with the Citrix ingress controller on the Citrix ADC VPX, MPX, SDX, and CPX.
-The WAF CRD enables communication between the Citrix ingress controller and Citrix ADC for enforcing web application firewall policies.
+You can use the WAF CRD to configure the web application firewall policies with the Citrix ingress controller on the Netscaler VPX, MPX, SDX, and CPX.
+The WAF CRD enables communication between the Citrix ingress controller and Netscaler for enforcing web application firewall policies.

 In a Kubernetes deployment, you can enforce a web application firewall policy to protect the server using the WAF CRD.
 For more information about web application firewall, see [Web application security](https://docs.citrix.com/en-us/citrix-adc/13/application-firewall/introduction/web-application-security.html).